Join our 14,839 members on Slack and Meetup

 Thank you to NYU for hosting us.

-Everybody attending must RSVP through the registration form at nyhackr.org.
+Everybody attending must RSVP at nyhackr.org.
 There is a charge for in-person and virtual tickets are free.
-Space is extremely limited and in-person registration closes at 2 PM the day of the talk.
+In-person registration closes at 3 PM the day of the talk.

 Remember, register below!